-Overview: These previous studies have offered insight in dealing with link interdependencies.
-This paper aims at revealing a unifying framework for routing under inherent link interdependencies, which we call "context-based routing".
+Overview: These previous studies have offered valuable insight in dealing with link interdependencies.
+In this paper, we aim at revealing a unifying framework for routing in the presence of inherent link interdependencies, which we call "context-based routing".
 We proceed by studying two concrete application scenarios: network coding-aware routing, and self-interference aware routing.
 Through these case studies, we highlight the common key pillars for context-based routing and their interplay, and provide a more systematic treatment of these pillars.
 In particular, we show how to overcome the shortcomings of the aforementioned approaches for self-interference aware routing in multi-radio systems and also apply the techniques more generally to other scenarios.